dlesbre/bibtex-autocomplete/README.md

 **How does it find matches?**

-`btac` queries the websites using the entry doi if known otherwise the title.
+`btac` queries the websites using the entry DOI if known otherwise the title.
 So entries that don't have one of those two fields *will not* be completed.
 - Titles should be the full title, they are compared excluding case and punctuation, but titles with missing words will not match.
 - If one or more authors are present, entries with no common authors will not match.
 Authors are compared using lower case last names only.
-Be sure to use one of the correct Bibtex format for the author field:
+Be sure to use one of the correct BibTeX format for the author field:
   ```bibtex
   author = {First Last and Last, First and First von Last}
   ```